Kingerthanu/Python_FTM_PDF_Parser/README.md

 However, OCR In This Version Of The Codebase Is Noted To Have Some Limitations And May Produce Inconsistent Results For Highly Complex Images, Especially In The Technical PDF Domain.
 The Text Extraction Accuracy Is Influenced By Image Quality And Formatting Irregularities.
 Currently, **Pytesseract** Handles Most Of The OCR Tasks, But It Is Configured To Preprocess Images By Resizing And Applying Sharpening Filters Through **OpenCV** To Enhance Recognition Accuracy.

-The OCR Pipeline Is Scheduled For Future Enhancements, With Potential Integration Of More Robust Solutions Like **LLaVA** Or Additional Machine Learning-Based OCR Tools For Better Accuracy And Consistency In Complex Images.
+The OCR Pipeline Is Scheduled For Future Enhancements, With Potential Integration Of More Robust Solutions Like Full **LLaVA** Or Additional Machine Learning-Based OCR Tools For Better Accuracy And Consistency In Complex Images.
+As Currently We Are Summating The Contents Of Our OCR Of Our Image With The **LLaVA** Description Of The Image Using **LLaMA**.

 #### **- Prompt Engineering Optimizations**
 One Of The Significant Upgrades In This Branch Is The Refined Prompt Engineering Strategy, Particularly For Communicating With OpenAI's GPT Models And The Local **LLaMA** Model.
 Key Improvements Include: